NorthCoastChurch/IT-Policy/Policy-1-Acceptable-Use-Of-Information-Systems.md

 - The use of IT-provided or approved platforms, apps, software, services, resources, or assets outside of their intended use-cases.

 - Purposely engaging in activity that may:
-  - Violate of the rights of any person or company protected by: copyright, terms of service, trade secret, patent, or other intellectual property, or similar laws or regulations.
-This includes, but not limited to, the procurement, storage, installation, use, or distribution of products or services that are not appropriately licensed for use by North Coast Church.
+  - Violate the rights of any person or company protected by: copyright, terms of service, trade secret, patent, or other intellectual property, or similar laws or regulations.
+This includes, but is not limited to: the procurement, storage, installation, use, or distribution of products or services that are not appropriately licensed for use by North Coast Church.
   - Interfere with the regular operation of computers, networks, software, or other IT provisioned technology or services.
   - Deprive an authorized North Coast Church user access to a North Coast Church resource.
   - Obtain extra resources beyond those allocated.